thechenhan/frontend-nanodegree-mobile-portfolio/README.md

 * I optimized the google font calling.
 Change the google font css inline to eliminate the CSS rending block.
 * I put some header style setting inline, to eliminate external render-blocking JavaScript and CSS in above-the-fold content.
 * Use CSS media queries for responsiveness and eliminate rendering block.
-* Compress the pictures size, for pizza.jpg.
+* In order to improve the content efficiency, I used https://kraken.io/ to compress the pictures size, for pizza.jpg.
+In order to maintain the code is readable, I didn't compress them to oneline.
 * Put async tag to google analytics and perfmatters to remove these js files out of CRP.
+* Some server side optimization work can be still done.
+But it is limited by the github server.

 ###Pizza.html
 * I optimized changePizzaSizes() function.
 I moved all of the variables out of the loop, because these values are constant, we only need to calculate once.
 Reduced the "change size" time from ~95ms to less than 1ms.